-Law360, New York (June 16, 2016, 8:54 PM EDT) -- The U.S. Supreme Court ruled Thursday in Universal Health Services v.
+By Adrianne Reilly (June 16, 2016, 8:54 PM EDT) -- The U.S. Supreme Court ruled Thursday in Universal Health Services v.
 Escobar that corporations can face False Claims Act liability if they bill the government while out of compliance with regulations that aren't explicit conditions of payment.
 Here, attorneys tell Law360 why the decision is significant.

 Douglas W. Baruch, Fried Frank Harris Shriver & Jacobson LLP

 "If I had to weigh the outcome of this decision, I'd say the balance tips in favor of contractors.
 There's no doubt that the decision means that implied certification liability is now possible in some jurisdictions where it had been rejected before, but most observers expected...

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!